Updated: Mar 28

-During these unusual and stressful times, it is tough to remain focused.
+After all the effort you have put in to the college process, it is tough to remain focused.
 Do the best you can.
 As always, the most important thing to college admissions is your academic performance in high school.
-Do your best in all of your academic classes, even if it is through remote classes.
-Ideally, get the best grades you have ever gotten and tell your admissions representative about it.
+Do your best in all of your academic classes, earn the best grades you have ever gotten, and tell your admissions representative about it.
 Let them know that this is a trend you are eager to continue.

 You are going to college, you have so much to look forward to you, and you WILL celebrate!
 In the meantime, be good to yourself, and congratulations on being a Spring Semester Senior.
 You earned it.
 Go enjoy it!

 If you are on the waitlist at your top choice college, contact info@InterviewMama.com to help you express your continued interest and do all you can to gain admission to the college that is the best fit for you.